waciumawanjohi/katacoda-scenarios/your-first-supply-chain/step1.md

       type: Ready
 ```

+(If you don't see a status on the object, wait a few moments and rerun the
+kubectl get)

 The gitrepository is now exposing the most recent code on the specified branch
 to any resource in the cluster.
-Execute the following command to get the value.
+We can see the code is available at an url
-Copy the value, we'll use it in just a moment:
+specified on the object's `.status.artifact.url` field.
+Copy the value,
+we'll use it in just a moment.
+You can use the following command:

 `kubectl get gitrepository manual-git-repo -o yaml | yq .status.artifact.url`{{execute}}